Serejka21/ScrapeMcMenu/README.md

 }
 ```

-**INFO**: it will return client-side error if objects weren`t find with name or contains provided data in name field.
+**INFO**: it will return client-side error if objects weren't find with name or contains provided data in name field.
-If you provide doesn`t exist field you will get in result dict mull value
+If you provide doesn't exist field you will get in result dict mull value

 | Parameter | Type     | Description                       |
 | :-------- | :------- | :-------------------------------- |